 Are you looking for things to do on Oahu with kids?
-Keep scrolling for my top tips and tricks for Bishop Museum in Hawaii and why it’s one of the best things to do things to do in Honolulu with kids, especially on a rainy day.
+Keep scrolling for my top tips and tricks for Bishop Museum in Hawaii and why it’s one of the best things to do in Honolulu with kids, especially on a rainy day.

 This guide to visiting Bishop Museum with kids was co-written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by local Oahu mom Kate Tekurio